 Many brands fall short in their brand style guide by focusing on hero visuals, such as the logo and typeface, and ignoring other everyday brand assets used by employees such as imagery.

 Images are powerful elements of a brand’s visual identity, whether featuring on social media posts, above the line advertisements or new business pitches.
-It’s vital that employees have a bank of on-brand photography and/or illustrations to work with, or alternatively are given a crystal clear brief on a company’s image direction.
+It’s vital that employees (especially content creators and digital marketing teams) have a bank of on-brand photography and/or illustrations to work with, or alternatively are given a crystal clear brief on a company’s image direction.

 Brand style guide examples: Urban Outfitters

 You’d be hard pushed to come across a brand style guide as visually appealing as Urban Outfitters’.
-As a whole, it is another standout example of a thorough, detailed brand visual guideline, but what it really excels at, is its approach to company imagery.
+As a whole, it is another standout example of a thorough, detailed brand visual guideline detailing corporate style and design standard.
+However, what it really excels at, is its approach to company imagery.

 A real sense of Urban Outfitter’s image direction is given through the inclusion of on-brand images throughout the entire brand style guide - not just the imagery section.
 There is a page dedicated to the brand’s photography methodology, informing the reader that imagery “is not merely advertising and look books” but acts to “build an emotional connection with the brand” through cultural diversity, the avoidance of studio shoots and ‘live’ emotive shots.
 Photography is handily divided into three categories to clarify Urban Outfitters’ direction further.